 Best Practices for Shaders

-Shaders provide great flexibility to your application, but can also be a significant bottleneck if you perform too many calculations or perform them inefficiently.
+Shaders provide great flexibility, but they can also be a significant bottleneck if you perform too many calculations or perform them inefficiently.

 Compile and Link Shaders During Initialization